Author – Alison Bell

 As you will be gathering, it takes considerable practice to hold the Self-level of consciousness for any amount of time.
 We need to develop the physical and psychological capacity to withstand direct contact with the forces in the two higher Worlds.
 Initially, we learn to tolerate tension and discomfort, and then gradually we can withstand the energy that comes down and transforms our very substance.

-Often our early experiences are acts of Grace wherein we feel gently surrounded, held and lifted up.
-As we strengthen the connection between Ego and Self, we can experience increasing intensity of sensations.
-These would be physically and emotionally overwhelming, even unbearable, if the Soul has not undergone the processes of purification and inner transformation.
+Often our early experiences are acts of Grace wherein we feel gently surrounded, held, and lifted up.
+As we strengthen the connection between Ego and Self, we can experience the increasing intensity of sensations.
+These would be physically and emotionally overwhelming, even unbearable if the Soul has not undergone the processes of purification and inner transformation.

 Even with such mystical experiences and knowledge of the Four Worlds, there are times when I cannot contain my reactivity.
 But I do know that where Ego reacts to new information, the Self responds.
 This is important on the Path of Honesty, where we will uncover the truth of what we are and have been.
 The way through to freedom is to confront the ‘good’ and ‘evil’ of our own creation.
 Unless we fully take on board our creative responsibility, we will not gain the Understanding (Binah) and Wisdom (Hokhmah) relating to our true human condition.